mrbiggmd/Pikaptcha/README.md

+####
+Quick and dirty revison for catch all email.
+See Example 16 below.
+Works with 2Captcha; however, emails must be manually verified.
+Hope to fix this soon.
+####

 # Pikaptcha
 **I am currently in the process of moving so development is going to be very slow for the next few days.
 A GUI is almost in place that will account for most of the user input errors. **